muldjord/skyscraper/README.md

 * Added 'sharpen' effect which sharpens the image
 * Improved 'blur' and 'shadow' effect to be true gaussian
 * Make sure artwork output gets exported, even if entry has no base artwork resource
-* Added '--purgedb' command line option that allows purging of resources from localdb
+* Added '--purgedb' command line option that allows purging certain resources from localdb
 * Added '--statsdb' command line option that prints stats for localdb
 * Implemented user credentials to set up threads for 'screenscraper' module
 * Implemented the option to only scrape a single resource type during a scraping run
-* Now forces '--updatedb' when using the import scraping module
-* Added 'rating' to screenscraper scraping module

 #### Version 2.3.6 (in progress, unreleased)
 * Completely rewrote the openretro parser to make use of the 'edit' page instead